gosquared/google_image_chart/README.md

 # GoogleImageChart

 Simple wrapper to Google Image Chart.
-As the service will be switched off in on or before 20 April 2015, this has been mostly put together for legacy reasons.
-It's easier to drop a gem from a service rather than delete code (and specs)
+As the service will be switched off on or before 20 April 2015, this has been mostly put together for legacy reasons.
+It's easier to drop a gem from a service rather than delete code (and associated specs).

 ## Installation